vanswindenlaboratory/Met4H2/README.md

 Underlying ideas:
 * Commit only working code
 * Define tasks small enough that allow frequent commits so it is easier to backtrack the origin of bugs

+Follow as much as possible good programming practices as described by PEP8 https://peps.python.org/pep-0008/#programming-recommendations